You’re a craft hobbyist. And you’re pretty darn good at crafting. Or maybe you have a great eye for vintage finds.

 So what does a great listing look like?
 Well, it all goes down to creating an emotional connection with your buyers through images, product titles and product descriptions.
 How you execute the three components makes the difference.

-Use clear photos, titles with words and phrases that buyers might search for, and awesome product description with features and benefits.
+Use clear photos, titles with words and phrases that buyers might search for, and awesome product descriptions with features and benefits.

 Some Etsy sellers write a one-line description and leave out the good stuff.
 Don’t be like them.
 Your descriptions should be thorough enough to highlight the item and all it has to offer.